 How to Stop a Wage Levy

-When you turn to our Miami, FL tax accountants for assistance, we'll know exactly what to do and will act quickly to resolve the matter.
+When you turn to our Coral Gables, FL tax accountants for assistance, we'll know exactly what to do and will act quickly to resolve the matter.
 We have extensive experience mediating between taxpayers and the IRS and will find a better way to eliminate your tax debt.
 There are many options on how to pay off your tax bill including:

 Pay Your Tax Debt in Full